IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Navigator is Lincoln’s flagship full-size SUV; it offers seating for up to eight people and can tow up to 8700 pounds.
 The Navigator’s basic underbody architecture is shared with the Ford Expedition, but the Lincoln boasts distinctive upscale styling and an especially luxurious cabin with several exclusive features.
-Trim levels ascend through Premiere, Select, Reserve, and ultra-luxury Black Label models in regular and extended-length “L” body styles.
+Trim levels ascend through base, Reserve, and ultra-luxury Black Label models in regular and extended-length “L” body styles.

 Available comfort and convenience features include a hands-free power liftgate, illuminated seat-belt buckles, 20-speaker Revel Ultima audio system, 30-way “Perfect Position” heated/ventilated/massaging front seats, rear-seat entertainment system with headrest-mounted screens, adaptive suspension, a WiFi hotspot, self-parking system, and a panoramic sunroof.
 Available safety features include forward collision warning and mitigation with pedestrian detection, 360-degree surround-view monitor, lane-keep assist, blind-spot monitor, rear cross-traffic alert, and adaptive cruise control.

 Trim levels are reconfigured, and power running boards, heated and ventilated front seats, a wireless charging pad, and the Lincoln Co-Pilot360 suite of safety features are now standard equipment.
 Lincoln’s Phone As A Key technology, which enables locking and unlocking, opening the liftgate, and starting and driving the vehicle via the Lincoln Way smartphone app, is a new standard feature.
 A Monochromatic Package for Reserve models is available in Pristine White, Ceramic Pearl, or Infinite Black.